Some links in this post may be affiliate links

 Calathea elliptica are outstanding plants for your collection.
 You may get these plants online from Amazon (Link to Amazon).

-To care for Calathea vittata indoors, provide medium to bright indirect light (dappled light), average warmth of 18-280C, humidity of 60-80% and consistently moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.
+To care for Goeppertia elliptica indoors, provide medium to bright indirect light, warmth of 18-280C, humidity of 60-80% and consistently moist, fertile, well-drained soil coupled with monthly feeding in spring and summer.

-Water your Calathea vittata liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings.
+Water your Goeppertia elliptica liberally during the growing season (spring and summer) and allow the top 1-2 inches of soil to dry out between waterings.
 Keep the soil consistently moist but not soggy to avoid rotting, drooping and yellowing leaves.

 Lessen watering in the cold season (fall and winter) as growth is minimal at this time to keep the soil slightly moist.
 Do not allow the soil to dry out completely to prevent yellowing and drooping leaves.

-Use water that is at room temperature to avoid plant shock which can result in reduced growth and death of the plant.
-Use water that is free of chlorine and flourides which can lead to brown leaf tips and edges.
+Use water that is at room temperature to avoid cold shock which can result in reduced growth and death of the plant.
+Use water that is free of chlorine and flourides to prevent brown leaf tips and edges.

-Make sure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging as it can lead to yellowing, wilting, root-rot and death of the plant.
+Make sure that the pot has a drainage hole and the soil is free-draining to prevent waterlogging which can lead to yellowing, wilting, root-rot and death of the plant.
+Avoid wetting the foliage to reduce fungal diseases.

 Calathea vittata grows best in medium to bright indirect light (filtered light).
 Put it near a brightly-lit window away from direct sunlight to prevent scorching of the leaves.
 Avoid too bright light as it will cause the leaf colour to fade and appear washed out.